Rich-Hoepfinger/CS4641-Project/README.md

 ![Bubble graph of removed songs per Epsilon & Min_Points](Graphs/euclidean.png)

-The red bubbles represent removed songs - note results < 10 are multiplied by 10 - while blue crosses are runs which didn't remove any outliers.
+The red bubbles represent parameters which removed over 100 songs, & were judged to remove too many features.
+Orange bubbles removed under 10 songs, & were therefore ineffective at removing many outliers.
+Green bubbles are parameter combinations which removed between 10 & 100 songs.
+Black 'X's are combinations which didn't removed any songs.

 These values resulted in 1 cluster and removed 37 songs when applied to the dataset.
 Based on some testing using the Euclidean metric, higher Epsilon values tend towards creating only 1 cluster.
 Runs which resulted in several clusters would remove over 200 songs, which is a major truncation of the dataset.

 ### Exploratory Data Visualization
 Below are some visualizations of the data with outliers removed: